jackohughes/ghc-proposals/proposals/0000-local-import.rst

   f = <expr>
     where import Foo

-Similarly, the set of visible typeclass instances at any given point is the union of instances defined in modules imported in all enclosing scopes.
+The set of visible typeclass instances at any given point is the union of instances defined in modules imported in all enclosing scopes.

 Moreover, ``import`` statements are allowed to refer to any module qualifier specified outside that block (that is, local ``import`` statements are not limited to full module names).
 This means that the following is allowed:
 ::